Elementary Reading Academy

 About the Sessions

-This session provides an overview of the scientific research on teaching reading, including basic linguistics, phonic elements and print awareness and letter knowledge.
-(This session may not be taken separately; it must be combined with session 2.)
+This session provides an overview of the scientific research on teaching reading, including the Simple View of Reading and Scarborough’s Rope, basic linguistics, phonic elements, print awareness, and letter knowledge.

-During this session, participants learn how to develop phonemic awareness as well as explicit, systematic phonics instruction, including effective corrective feedback and various forms of blending, and the application to decodable text.
-(This session may not be taken separately; it must be combined with session 1.)
+During this session, participants learn how to develop students’ phonemic awareness and teach explicit, systematic phonics instruction, including effective corrective feedback, various forms of blending, and their application to decodable text.

-This session addresses the techniques that help students transition from reading single-syllable words to reading multisyllabic words.
-In addition, participants learn effective techniques to foster reading fluency: accuracy, appropriate rate and expression.
+This session addresses the techniques that help students transition from reading single-syllable to multisyllabic words.
+In addition, participants learn the five principles for spelling instruction and effective instructional techniques to foster reading fluency: accuracy, appropriate rate, and expression.

 This session focuses on vocabulary development.
-Participants study word-learning strategies and specific word instruction, and experience active ways to promote “word consciousness.”
-The needs of English learners are addressed.
+Participants study word-learning strategies and specific word instruction and experience active ways to promote “word consciousness.”
+We address the needs of Multilingual Learners.

-This session guides participants through Assessing Reading: Multiple Measures and also lays out the basic principles and purposes of different types of assessments and what a comprehensive assessment blueprint looks like within the context of a three-tier system.
+In this session, participants learn about the role of assessment in a multi-tiered system of supports.
+This session guides participants through Assessing Reading: Multiple Measures, lays out the basic principles and purposes of different types of assessments for instructional decision-making, and outlines a comprehensive assessment blueprint within a three-tier system.

 Meet Our Literacy Experts